dgaydukov/cert-spring5/files/spring5.md

 setApplicationContext => org.springframework.context.annotation.AnnotationConfigApplicationContext@482f8f11, started on Tue Apr 28 15:21:55 HKT 2020
 ```

 ###### BeanFactory and FactoryBean<?>

-Don't confuse the 2 interfaces
+Don't confuse the 2 interfaces:
 * `BeanFactory` - basic di interface, `ApplicationContext` is inherited from it
 * `FactoryBean<?>` - helper interface to create factory objects (used when you need to implement factory pattern)

-There are 3 ways we can use factory
+There are 3 ways we can use factory:
 * Use any class, just add static method to get other class
 * Use singleton (private constructor, static method to get oneself), add non-static method to get other class
 * Implement `FactoryBean`.
 In this case we can omit `factory-method` in xml config